Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 I love how DisneySea has an actual harbor with a steamboat, you can see they had the budget to make it truly a place “where imagination and adventure set sail” (the official tagline).
 Despite the sea in its name, there's ironically just one water ride at DisneySea.

-My favorite parts of DisneySea were the Arabian Coast (I loved Aladin as a kid!) and Toy Story (I honestly didn’t even know it was Disney).
+My favorite parts of DisneySea were the Arabian Coast (I loved Aladin as a kid!) and Toy Story, which I honestly didn’t even know was Disney.
 The Tower of Terror is a huge building and one of the main focal points of the park.
 It was… completely different than we expected, and boy, is that drop tall!!
 I don’t want to give you any spoilers, but it was a thrill.
 Even waiting in line was exciting—if you like to be freaked out.

 Tourist at Disney Sea in Tokyo, Japan